Jerl92/McPlayer/README.md

 7. Upload `McPlayer-master` to the `/wp-content/plugins/` directory.</br>
 8. Rename `McPlayer-master` to `McPlayer`.</br>
 9. Activate `McPlayer` through the Plugins menu in WordPress.</br>
-10. Add artist in the admin musics menu.</br>
+10. Add artist in the admin music menu.</br>
 11. Upload cover and set the artist and the year, of the cover</br>
-12. Add new music, set title, set file, set number, set artist, set album.</br>
+12. Add new music, set title, set mp3 file, set track number, set artist, set album.</br>
-13. Use the same album cover picture for all the tracks in the album.</br>
+13. <b>Use the same album cover picture for all the tracks in the album.</b></br>
 14. Add the player and playlist widget in the customization menu.</br>
 16. Set shortcode in page.</br>
 [pre_order_products per_page="50" columns="5" order="'rand" orderby="rand"]</br>